Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 I consider three main themes.
 The first concerns the apprehension of persons (and things) as entities fundamentally distinct from one another; the second concerns the Scientific Revolution's analytic-reductionist approaches to philosophy and natural philosophy; and the third is the tradition of adversarialism in Western culture.

 As we shall see, at times these factors developed in concert.
-I'll further argue that their connexion is inevitable, as their foundations share an underlying unity of perspective.
+I'll argue that this connexion is inevitable, as their foundations share an underlying unity of perspective.
 For want of a better term, and in thrall to the beauty of the oxymoron, I'll call that unity "separationism", meaning the tendency to separate and delineate.

 <!-- ========================================================================== -->